 Please note: Needs that existed prior to membership may still qualify for Additional Giving.

-Medication to treat insulin dependent diabetes, when the condition existed prior to membership, are not shareable.
+Medication and supplies (testing, etc) to treat insulin dependent diabetes are not shareable.

-Exceptions for High Blood Pressure, High Cholesterol Hemorrhoids and Sleep Apnea
+Exceptions for High Blood Pressure, High Cholesterol & Diabetes

-High blood pressure, high cholesterol, hemorrhoids and sleep apnea will not be considered a pre-existing condition as long as they have not been hospitalized for the condition in the past 12 months and able to control through medication or diet.
+High blood pressure, high cholesterol and diabetes (type 1&2) will not be considered a pre-existing condition as long as they have not been hospitalized for the condition in the past 12 months and able to control through medication or diet.

 Exceptions for certain other medical conditions